KennethYoel/JottrDemo/README.md

 In iOS, we traditionally use *Plist* (short for property list) files to store and manage configuration data.
-Plist files essentially are XML files with benefits: for example, Xcode provides a graphical editor to make editing Plist files more pleasant, and there's an easy-to-use API for reading Plist files.
+Plist files essentially are XML files with benefits: for example, Xcode provides a graphical editor to make editing Plist files more pleasant, and I've added an easy-to-use API for reading Plist files.

 ## The steps to get the app up and running are:
 1. Obtain an API key